desmond333/blog-portfolio/README.md

 ### To see this project you need to click on the [link](https://desmond333.github.io/blog_portfolio/)

 ### Well, just as much as a portfolio is about demonstrating your skills, it’s about showing who you are.
 People follow your blog because they appreciate your content.
 Recruiters hire you because they think that you as a person would fit their culture.
-Not just because you demonstrate excellent technical skills.

 ### During the development of this app I mastered:
 - something in CSS